 Psalm 105:1-6,16-22, 45b

-Introduce this psalm as a long story poem that might have been told as families sat around their fires or on their roofs on summer evenings (before DVDs, computers, TVs, or even books).
-People sat around telling stories about what was important in life.
+~ Introduce this psalm as a long story poem that might have been told as families sat around their fires or on their roofs on summer evenings (before DVDs, computers, TV or even books).
+People sat around telling stories about what was important.
 They enjoyed retelling those stories in new beautiful ways.
 This psalm told the story from Abraham through Moses.
 We’ll just read the beginning and the verses about Joseph.
 Everyone responds with 45b, as family might have done after the story at night.

 1 Kings 19:9-18